 The same cannot be said for Windrunner, whose quotes include such nuggets of banality as "You hit... a girl!"
 "Why do you hate gingers so?"
 "Bury me... beneath the tree" "Ooh, now I get to shoot stuff!" and of course "Your tiny featherless arrows can't hurt me, Sniper!"

 Pudge.
 The main problem is that his ult is heard globally, so even when nothing may be happening in your section of the map, you're going to be hearing "Fresh meat!" over and over again when the Pudge player is particularly good.

 A teammate spamming pings on top of you and constantly using the "Well Played!" quick-chat whenever you make a mistake.
 Or do something they perceive as a mistake.
-Or did not join them in their mistake and made them look like the only idiot for dieing.
-Or died saving their ass but it looked like you feeding.
+Or did not join them in their mistake and made them look like the only idiot for dying.
+Or died saving their ass but it looks like you feeding.

 Hearing the slot machine make Jackpot sounds when you manage the amazing skillshot of a 4X Multicast on your Fireblast or Ignite as Ogre Magi.

 Phoenix doing a triumphant screech once the battle begins and again, when/if his team is victorious.